dejanskledar/SerializedSwift/README.md

 ### Contribute

-This is only a tip of the iceberg of what can one achieve using Property Wrappers and how se can improve Decoding and Encoding JSON in Swift.
+This is only a tip of the iceberg of what can one achieve using Property Wrappers and how we can improve Decoding and Encoding JSON in Swift.
 Feel free to colaborate.